Study collection

 Publication: Nutrients, February 2023; Vol. 15, No. 2, Article 297.
 DOI: 10.3390/nu15020297 (mdpi.com)

-Study objective: To investigate the preventive effect of oral hyaluronic acid on temporary or mild knee symptoms in healthy elderly people without radiologically confirmed osteoarthritis.
+Study objective: Investigation of the preventive effect of oral hyaluronic acid on transient or mild knee symptoms in healthy seniors without radiologically confirmed osteoarthritis.

-Study design: Randomized, double-blind, placebo-controlled study with 31 healthy older adults (mean age ≈ 60 years).
-Subjects received either:
+Study design: Randomized, double-blind, placebo-controlled study with 31 healthy older adults (average age ≈ 60 years).
+Participants received either over 12 weeks:

 - Verum group: 111 mg hyaluronic acid daily

-- Functional tests (e.g., one-legged stand, walking down stairs)
+- Functional tests (e.g., one-leg stand, walking down stairs)

 Results: